 Kinetic text-based animations are training tools often used in courses that involve primary learning.
 Here the text is animated so as to make it appear more engaging and easy to follow.
 Kinetic text animations are perfect for e-learning courses that make use of storyboards to explain concepts.
 The format is also useful for presenting concepts that are difficult to explain using pictures, helping to keep the text interesting and the viewer’s attention firmly on the screen.

 Serious games have been proven to drive behavioural change and improve knowledge retention.
 A quiz is just one example of a kind of a serious game, and can be a great asset to support compliance e-learning.
 Most people love a quiz.
 They make people think and add an element of competition, which drives up motivation levels.

-At an event held in London earlier this year, Simon Truckle talked about how the real benefit of quizzes is how easy it is to track an employee’s progress.
+At a recent event in London, Simon Truckle explained that the real benefit of quizzes is how easy it is to track an employee’s progress.
 You can hear what Simon had to say in the video below.

 Infographics are great for presenting a lot of information but in a way that captures the learner’s attention and is easy to digest.
 Infographics are an excellent asset to provide training overviews of information on a particular topic, such as anti-bribery practices to follow, through the use of minimal text and appealing visuals.